hms-dbmi/pic-sure-all-in-one/README.md

 ## Updating Jenkins

-We recomend you update jenkins in a regualar cadence.
+We recommend you update jenkins in a regular cadence.
 We have a script you can run to make this easy.
-It updates both the jenkins jobs and and the jenkins version the the latest in the master branch of this repository. **IMPORTANT NOTE:** This script does not migrate the jenkins admin/users.
+On an instance that is already running, it updates both the jenkins jobs and and the jenkins version the the latest in the branch of this repository you are using. **IMPORTANT NOTE:** This script does not migrate the jenkins admin/users.
 However, it does migrate your initial configurations.
 (Does not impact PIC-SURE users)

 1. On the host machine navigate to the `pic-sure-all-in-one` directory.
 1. Run `sudo ./update-jenkins.sh`